NOAA-GSL/mpas_app/README.md

 `./build.sh -h`

 This builds the MPAS-Model (version `8.2.2`) and installs Miniconda inside the local clone.
 The `ungrib` conda environment installed in the process includes a pre-built package to run WPS Ungrib tool.
+The build can take up to an hour to complete.

 ### default_config.yaml